Franz Josef Land: The Soviet Union

 Soviet expeditions were sent almost yearly from 1923.
 Franz Josef Land had been considered terra nullius – land belonging to no one – but on 15 April 1926 the Soviet Union declared its annexation of the archipelago.
 Emulating Canada's declaration of the sector principle, they pronounced all land between the Soviet mainland and the North Pole to be Soviet territory.
 This principle has never been internationally recognized.
 Both Italy and Norway protested.
 Norway was first and foremost concerned about its economic interests in the area, in a period when Norwegian hunters and whalers were also being barred from the White Sea, Novaya Zemlya and Greenland; the Soviet government, however, largely remained passive, and did not evict Norwegian hunting ships during the following years.
 Nor did the Soviets interfere when, in 1928, several foreign ships entered the waters in search of the vanished airship Italia.

-Norway attempted both a diplomatic solution and a Lars Christensen-financed expedition to establish a weather station to gain economic control over the islands, but both failed in 1929.
+Norway attempted both a diplomatic solution and an expedition, financed by Lars Christensen, to establish a weather station to gain economic control over the islands, but both failed in 1929.
 Instead the Soviet icebreaker Sedov set out, led by Otto Schmidt, landed in Tikhaya Bay, and began construction of a permanent base.
 The Soviet government proposed renaming the archipelago Fridtjof Nansen Land in 1930, but the name never came into use.
 In 1930 the Norwegian Bratvaag Expedition visited the archipelago, but was asked by Soviet authorities to respect Soviet territorial water in the future.
 Other expeditions that year were the Norwegian-Swedish balloon expedition led by Hans Wilhelmsson Ahlmann on Quest and the German airship Graf Zeppelin.
 Except for a German weather station emplaced during the Second World War, these were the last Western expeditions to Franz Josef Land until 1990.